knorrie/network-examples/lxcbird/README.md

     lxc.network.script.up = /etc/lxc/lxc-openvswitch
     lxc.network.script.down = /etc/lxc/lxc-openvswitch

+...and also, if you don't have apparmor stuff set up (apparently I haven't), then you can disable all of that by changing the following option to 'unconfined'.
+It took me a bit to figure this out, based on only a "No such file or directory" error I got:

+    lxc.apparmor.profile = unconfined

-...oh, and by the way, the lxc network script referenced is a really simple script to integrate lxc with openvswitch, which simply attaches an interface in the container to a vlan inside openvswitch based on the number after the dot.
+Oh, and by the way, the lxc network script referenced is a really simple script to integrate lxc with openvswitch, which simply attaches an interface in the container to a vlan inside openvswitch based on the number after the dot.
 It has to be present on the host system, not in the container:

     lxcbird:/etc/lxc 0-# cat lxc-openvswitch
     #!/bin/sh